menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 ---------------------------------------
 Depending on user permissions and available license keys, DNS and DHCP services and functions can be disabled or hidden.

-Micetro has a granular role-based :ref:`access-control` system.
+Micetro has a granular role-based :ref:`access control<access-control>` system.
 For DNS and DHCP administrators, it is recommended to be members of the built-in **DNS Administrators** and/or **IPAM Administrators** roles.
 To manage Appliances, it is recommended to be a member of the built-in **Administrators** role.

 When not using the built-in roles, users need to be members of a role with the following permissions.
 Note that additional permissions might be necessary for comprehensive service management.
 For more information on Micetro's granular role-based access controls, see :ref:`access-control`.